 - Jeremie Sheneman and his father, Michael Sheneman, were each convicted on May 5, 2011, in the Northern District of Indiana on four counts of wire fraud.
 The Shenemans caused buyers to incur approximately \$3.45 million in mortgage debt on at least 60 properties, which produced approximately \$3.13 million in sale proceeds.
 Among other things, the Shenemans brokered deals, falsified buyers' income and assets, forged signatures, refused to let buyers see the interiors of properties they were buying, and concealed from lenders the fact that buyers had simultaneously applied for other mortgage loans.
 The U.S. Trustee's South Bend office investigated the matters and the U.S. Trustee referred them to the U.S. Attorney.
 The South Bend office, the Northern Indiana Bankruptcy Fraud Working Group, and the Regional Criminal Coordinator assisted in the investigation and prosecution of Jeremie Sheneman.
-Michael Sheneman was sentenced on September 15, 2011 to ninety-seven months imprisonment and ordered to pay restitution in the amount of \$269,967.50. - On May 10, 2011, in the Eastern District of California, Charles C. Jamison was sentenced to 32 months in prison after pleading guilty to bankruptcy fraud.
-The defendant admitted to having used the bankruptcy process to fraudulently delay foreclosures on the homes of clients he solicited through a program called "Stop Now."
-The defendant using a fictitious identity, sent fliers in the mail to distressed homeowners in the Sacramento area.
-He falsely promised to help save their homes for a fee of \$1,000 a month.
-The defendant had the victims transfer fractional interests in their properties by grant deeds to fictitious people and business entities and then he caused serial bankruptcy cases to be filed in the names of the transferees, which stayed the foreclosures.
-Ultimately, the homeowners' cases were dismissed and their properties were again subject to foreclosure proceedings.
+Michael Sheneman was sentenced on September 15, 2011 to 97 months' imprisonment and ordered to pay restitution in the amount of \$269,967. - On September 29, 2011, in the Eastern District of California, Royce Lee Newcomb was sentenced to five years and 10 months in prison to be followed by three years of supervised release, after pleading guilty to one count of wire fraud, and agreeing to make restitution.
+Newcomb admitted operating a \$2.9 million real estate Ponzi scheme, with a co-schemer, based on false promises to investors to purchase real estate with their funds.
+He also admitted to operating a foreclosure rescue scheme, charging homeowners between \$1,300 and \$3,800 to prepare and file serial bankruptcy cases to delay foreclosures.
+On occasion, cases were filed without the homeowner's knowledge.
+The U.S. Trustee's Sacramento office referred the foreclosure rescue scheme to the U.S. Attorney, and pursued a civil enforcement action against Newcomb.

-Over seventy program offices across the country participate in bankruptcy fraud working groups, mortgage fraud working groups/task forces, or both.
+The Program participates in more than 90 local bankruptcy fraud working groups, mortgage fraud working groups, and other specialized working groups/task forces throughout the country.
 The USTP also works closely with the Federal Bureau of Investigation, the Internal Revenue Service - Criminal Investigation, the Office of Inspector General of the Department of Housing and Urban Development, Postal Inspection Service, Secret Service, SIGTARP, and other federal law enforcement agencies.
 Section 158 of Title 18, which was enacted as part of the BAPCPA, requires every U.S. Attorney's Office to designate a prosecutor and every FBI field office to designate an agent to assume primary responsibility for bankruptcy fraud cases.
 This provision further strengthens existing working groups by formalizing points of contact and provides a foundation for establishing working groups where none currently exist.